 The result is a ripple effect: The condensation droplets will freeze on the coils, preventing the unit from blowing cool air into your home.
 Since your home is not cooling, the AC will keep running.
 It won’t be able to reach the temperature set on your thermostat.
 So now you’ll get higher power bills.

 An AC that doesn’t cool your home and higher electric bills to pay.
 Sounds like a drag, doesn’t it?

-6 Factors that Influence How Often Should You Change Your Air Filters
+6 Factors That Influence How Often You Should Change Your Air Filters

 Now that we have your attention, it’s important to note that the frequency of changing your air filters depends on several factors: